Waaal/BobaOS/doc/boot/Boot.md

 | 444| 2 | NULL |
 | 446 | 64 | 4*16 byte Partition entrys |
 | 510 | 2 |  aah 55h bootable signature|
+*It also boots without Signature, NULL and wihtout partition entrys.
+Importand is the code and the boot signature*

 ### Partition entry description
 16 bytes in total